Nuri (story): Scientific references

 The Vanuatu archipelago in the South Pacific is the host of some of the most spectacular volcanoes, such as Ambae, Ambrym, Lopevi, and Yasur.
 There are a few active or erupting volcanos as well as many dormant and extinct volcanoes too.
 The author, Premendra Mitra, extensively studied the geology, anthropology and ornithology of the area and explained vividly in simple words and explicit details the possibilities of getting diamonds in kimberlite pipes formed in volcanic activities.
-The story appears to have every possibility to be a real experience, had the readers not knowing the characterization of GhanaDa.
+The story appears to have every minute details of a volcanic explosion as to be accpted as a real life experience, had the readers not knowing the characterization of GhanaDa.